fustyles/fuClaw/README.md

 `getGeminiDatetime()` makes a lightweight Gemini API call and captures the `Date:` header from the HTTP response.
 This approach works independently of Telegram, making it available for both the Telegram and MQTT versions.
 If the connection fails, the function gracefully falls back to a grounded search prompt.

 ### Gemini Handles Timezone Conversion — Without Search
 `rtcInitialTime()` receives the GMT time string and calls `geminiChatRequest(workId, prompt, -1)` — the role-only system prompt — asking Gemini to convert the GMT time to the configured `timeZone` and add exactly 4 seconds of propagation compensation.
 The prompt enforces a strict pure-JSON response (no Markdown, no explanation, first character must be `{`, last must be `}`).
-Once parsed, individual fields are extracted and written to the hardware RTC via `rtc.SetEpoch()` and `rtc.Write()`.
+Once parsed, individual fields are extracted and written to the hardware RTC.

 ### Scheduling Only Runs When RTC Is Ready
 The `task_time_scheduling` background task checks `rtcYear == 0` before each evaluation cycle.
 If the RTC has not been initialized, the task first attempts a **self-repair** by calling `executeTool("/syncrtc")` to re-synchronize the hardware clock automatically.
-Only if that synchronization attempt also fails — leaving rtcYear still 0 — does the task execute continue to skip the current cycle.
+Only if that synchronization attempt also fails — leaving rtcYear still 0 — does the task continue to skip the current cycle.
 This **self-repair before skip** strategy avoids missed scheduled tasks caused by a transient RTC initialization failure, while still guaranteeing that no scheduled task ever fires against an uninitialized clock state.

 ### Dual-Mode Scheduler Management: Intelligence Meets Precision
 fuClaw introduces a highly flexible and intuitive dual-mode interaction mechanism for edge-side schedule management, allowing users to switch seamlessly based on different scenarios:

 * **AI Natural Language Parsing Mode:**
   Users do not need to understand complex Cron expressions or programming syntax.
 They can simply input casual human language through Telegram or the chat interface (e.g., *"Set up theft detection every Monday to Friday at 8:30 AM"*).
 The cloud-based Gemini engine automatically parses the user's intent and temporal parameters, translating them into a structured JSON task format sent to the firmware.
-After passing local boundary safety validations, the firmware writes it in real-time onto the onboard MicroSD card's `schedule.json`.
+After passing local boundary safety validations, the firmware writes it in real-time onto the onboard storage's `schedule.json`.
 * **Manual Graphical Web UI Mode:**
   To ensure rock-solid reliability and pixel-perfect control when offline or in quiet environments, the system features a built-in dedicated schedule management web interface (`index_schedule.html`).
 Users can utilize the standard graphical interface to **manually add, edit, modify, or delete** any scheduled task with deterministic precision.

 **✨ Core Architectural Advantage:**
-Both distinct control paths **read and write to the exact same core `schedule.json` file on the onboard SD card in real-time**.
+Both distinct control paths **read and write to the exact same core `schedule.json` file in real-time**.
 This design achieves a perfect harmony between "highly flexible natural language input" and "highly deterministic graphical management," ensuring a seamless, robust user experience across all deployment conditions.

 ---